episource/Keepass-SmartcardEncryptedKeyFile/README.md

 # Smartcard Encrypted Key File Provider Plugin for KeePass
 This plugin adds support for using (multiple) smartcards as second factor to unlock KeePass databases.
 This is implemented in a manner, that is fully compatibly with built-in key files: An existing or newly created key file is encrypted using public keys of one or many rsa smartcards.
 The encrypted key file is saved next to the database file, while the user is given the possibility to save the corresponding plaintext key file in a safe location.
 When unlocking a database using the  `Smartcard Encrypted Key File Provider`, the user is asked to insert/connect and unlock an authorized smartcard.
-As alternative the user can also unlock the database using the plaintext key file without need for the corresponding plugin to be installed.
+As alternative, the user can also unlock the database using the plaintext key file without need for the corresponding plugin to be installed.
 Hence, access to the database is granted reliably, even if this plugin should not available.

 ## Supported smartcards
 In theory, this plugin supports any [PIV (Personal Identity Verification) compatible smartcard][1].
 YubiKey 5 series has been tested successfully.
 Other smartcards have not been tested yet.